Medical Assisting Certificate Program

 Love helping people?
-Have a mind for business?
 Want to work in health care?
-Medical Assisting may be just what you're looking for!
+Medical assisting may be just what you're looking for!

 - Graduates find positions in a wide range of workplaces, including physician's offices, urgent care centers, insurance companies, and many more.

-- Earn a UC degree through this comprehensive, accredited education that includes more than 300 hours of clinical experience in a doctor's office.
+- Earn a UC certificate through this comprehensive, accredited program that includes more than 200 hours of clinical experience in a doctor's office.

 Where It Will Take You

-Graduates of the medical assisting services program will have the formal training required to take the certification examination of the American Association of Medical Assistants.
-Most employers in the health care environment recommend that medical assistants have the Certified Medical Assistant (CMA) credential.
+Graduates of the Medical Assisting Technical Certificate program will have the formal training required to take the certification examination of the American Association of Medical Assistants.
+Most employers in the health care environment recommend that medical assistants have the Certified Medical Assistant (CMA(AAMA)) credential.